fresns/docs/wiki/en-US/guide/features.md

 ## Back-end naming control

 The user’s perception of a product’s service (sense of experience) does not depend on the technical logic, but on the naming of function points.
 Therefore, any function point of a product can be customized with a name in the background.
-Any function point and description point from the content of user data to interactive behaviors can be named in a customized manner (supporting multiple languages).
+Any function point and description point from the content of user data to interaction behaviors can be named in a customized manner (supporting multiple languages).
 By naming, users’ cognition of products can be shaped (without modifying main programs, themes, plug-ins, clients), and various operation scenarios can be realized.

 ## Public and private modes